The Speed Study Goal

 For the 2nd half of 2018, we have set our hosts a new challenge, and that is how will they perform in new locations around the world.
 We have performed speed tests exclusively from Dallas, London & Sydney across the last 2 years.
 So the change up is that we’re now going to test from 3 new locations: Vancouver, São Paulo & Mumbai.

-We have just completed testing of Cache Enabler & W3 Total Cache and discovered that Cache Enabler improved our site speed the most.
+Over the last 5 months of testing we have discovered that Cache Enabler has improved our site speed the most.
 It’s now time to give a premium caching plugin a go.

 So this Speed Study will look into how effective WP Rocket is at speeding up our sites from their new locations?